Our Hospital Review

-Care will be taken to ensure that the development incorporates provision of delivery space for an appropriate range of health and care service for Jersey, contributes to a whole system of healthcare, addresses future care needs, is aligned to evidence based models of care and includes opportunities to exploit innovation and digital methods of care delivery.
+Care was taken to ensure that the development incorporates provision of delivery space for an appropriate range of health and care service for Jersey, contributes to a whole system of healthcare, addresses future care needs, is aligned to evidence based models of care and includes opportunities to exploit innovation and digital methods of care delivery.

-The review will be informed by:
+The review was informed by:

-- a review of key project documents and sources of challenge and/or scrutiny, pertaining to various iterations of the project
+- a review of key project documents and sources of challenge and / or scrutiny, pertaining to various iterations of the project

 - evidence from a range of stakeholders

 - visits to completed hospital projects elsewhere in the British Isles

 The review was led by the Minister for Infrastructure and supported by a Principal Expert Adviser with extensive experience of large-scale capital projects in health and care.

 The review and advice provided by expert adviser(s) was presented to the States Assembly by the Minister for Infrastructure, no later than 20 October 2022.